aroberge/reeborg/api_docs/hand_written/animated.md

 Worlds can be more visually interesting by adding animated tiles.
 To create an animation, a series of different images is associated with a given object.
-All tiles are animated (i.e. the image shown changes) at a set interval (the default is 120 ms), which is independent of the animation time use to show each excution step of the program; this time can be ajusted.
+All tiles are animated (i.e. the image shown changes) at a set interval, which is independent of the animation time use to show each excution step of the program.
+The default is 120 ms; this is reset whenever a world is loaded and can be changed for a given world by assigning a value to `RUR.ANIMATION_TIME` in the Onload or Pre editor.

 ![animation][animated]